openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 Perform linearization of the IR with fully sequential execution.
 ### `-maximize-upa-cycles`: Expand cycles for UPA ops
 For each SHAVE_UPA executor the pass recalculates cycleBegin, cycleEnd and cycleCost in order to expand cycle from latest producer of executor to nearest consumer.
 It takes maximum of cycleEnd value of producers as new cycleBegin and minimum of cycleBegin of consumers as new cycleEnd.
 ### `-move-pure-view-op-before-copy`: Move pure view-like operations before copy
 By moving pure view-like ops, this pass creates copy operation chains, that can be fused:
 Before: CopyOp -> PermuteCast -> GenericReshape -> CopyOp
 After: PermuteCast -> GenericReshape -> CopyOp -> CopyOp
+### `-move-subview-before-sparse-buffer`: Moves child SubViewOp up through GroupSparseBufferOp
+Moves child SubViewOp up through GroupSparseBufferOp and fuses it with constants if possible.
+Reinfer output types of child operations since output type may change.
 ### `-move-view-ops-into-async-regions`: Moves view-like Operations inside the asynchronous regions which depends on them
 ### `-move-wait-result-to-async-block-args`: Moves 'async.await' result usage from 'async.execute' body to it's operands
 ### `-operation-stubbing`: Stub operations with StubOp
 ### `-optimize-async-deps`: Optimizes dependencies between 'async.execute' operations
 The pass tries to remove extra explicit `!async.token` based dependencies, if they are represented implicitly (as a result of transitive dependencies).
+### `-optimize-concat-view-copies`: Optimize ConcatView Op to remove unnecessary copies or reduce copies data size
+1. Propagate SubView Op before ConcatView Op to reduce data size of copies Target Pattern: NCE Task 16 channels output -> Copy 16 channels -> Concat -> Subview -> 3 channels
+Optimization:   NCE Task 16 channels output -> Copy 3 channels -> Concat -> Subview -> 3 channels

+2. Fuse ConcatView Ops to remove unnecessary copies, two conditions need to be satisfied:
+a) The Stride Level for each ConcatView input (after fusing) should be no more than 2;
+   It's a runtime and HW limitation in order to get the right NNDMA descriptor, we support a maximum of 3D DMA transfers with 2 levels of striding.
+b) The number of inputs from the second ConcatView, which come from the output of the first ConcatView should no more than 1;
+   For example, first ConcatView has M inputs, second ConcatView has N inputs, out of which P of them are the output of the first ConcatView
+   After fusing, the number of input copies is: M * P + (N - P) Can't ensure we get benefit when P is of a large size.
+Limit optimization to P=1.
 ### `-optimize-copies`: Removes Copy Ops which are unnecessary
 This pass checks if Copy Op can be optimized out to reduce the amount of unnecessary DMAs and intermediate buffers.
 ### `-optimize-parallel-copies`: Copy the data only once for all the tiles that share the same data
 This pass checks all the CopyOps consumed by tiles of one tiling subgraph.
 If the CopyOps operate on the same weight or activation, merge the parallel copies into one.
-### `-optimize-spilling-copies`: Optimize pattern with CMX->DDR->CMX spilling
-Optimize following pattern

-NCE Task 16 channels output -> Copy 16 channels -> Concat -> Subview -> 3 channels

-to

-NCE Task 16 channels output -> Copy 3 channels -> Concat -> Subview -> 3 channels

 ### `-patch-fused-constants`: Patch the weight table fused in fused constant
 This pass converts the U8 weight table values to I32.
 Updates the address of each weight set and activation window present in the fused constant for each output channel of the layer
 ### `-patch-weight-table`: Adjusts weights and sparsity pointers after memory scheduling
 This pass adds RelocateWeightsTable transformation to weights table constants.
 The transformation adds weights and sparsity base pointers